 The following link leads to more information on the topic mentioned in the text from the perspective of Robert Bosch GmbH: https://www.bosch.com/company/sustainability/

 The »WimmelResearch-Fellowship« will be awarded as part of a joint project between Robert Bosch GmbH, Akademie Schloss Solitude, and Wimmelforschung.
-The collaboration is based on the development of Platform 12, an experimental space designed by the artistic duo Wimmelforschung in collaboration with Bosch as part of Bosch’s new center for research and advance engineering.
-The platform serves as a creative hub and room for reflection as well as communication for all researchers.
-It offers an environment that allows its employees to work independently from the organizational structure of the company.
-As an essential feature, Platform 12 contains a permanent collaboration with Akademie Schloss Solitude, in the framework of which artists of various disciplines engage with the company as indirect observers and initiators in order to exchange ideas with researchers and to work on their own and joint artistic projects.
+The collaboration is based on the development of Platform 12, an experimental space designed by the artistic duo Wimmelforschung in collaboration with Bosch as part of Bosch’s center for research and advance engineering in Renningen.
+As an essential feature, Platform 12 contains a permanent collaboration with Akademie Schloss Solitude, in the framework of which artists of various disciplines engage with the company as indirect observers and initiators, to exchange ideas with researchers and work on their own and joint artistic projects.
 The fellowship is meant to encourage artists and researchers to explore new ideas and to shape future-oriented concepts together.
 The main focus is not necessarily the production of a specific artistic work, but the encounter and process of dialog in itself.

 APPLICATION AND SELECTION PROCEDURE

-The deadline for applications for both periods is January 7, 2018, 12 p.m.
-CET/MEZ.
+The deadline for applications is December 17, 2019, midnight CET/MEZ.

-For further inquiries: firstname.lastname@example.org
+For further inquiries please contact: email@example.com

 A joint press release can be accessed and downloaded under the following link: